| Story last updated at 12:36 p.m. on September 30, 2003

 Danilov.
 "I realized then the trail was dangerous and decided to

+turn back."
 However, that decision didn't get made until just before dusk.

 So when daylight finally drained, Danilov decided to spend the night

 "with my jacket wrapped around me to hoard my hot air."
+Next morning he was up early for an estimated 15-mile jaunt

 before mid-day, in an attempt to find a trail to the Cherohala Skyway,